-A UNESCO World Heritage Site, the Sanchi Stupa sited in Bhopal city is one of the most visited religious tourist attraction in India.
-It was build during the rule of Ashoka the Great in 3rd century BCE.
-Known for its amazing architecture, the stupa is a very specimen of Buddhist heritage.
+The famous UNESCO World Heritage Site, Sanchi Stupa in Raisen District of Madhya Pradesh is a quintessential site for Buddhists and historians.
+One of the most visited religious tourist attractions in India, Sanchi Stupa is the pride of Madhya Pradesh Tourism.
+Built-in the 3rd century during the rule of great Emperor Ashoka, it is believed to be the oldest stone structure in India.
+Known for its architectural brilliance, the stupa is a very specimen of Buddhist heritage.

 Historically speaking, the very foundations of the Sanchi Stupa were laid with the primary purpose of spreading Buddhism.
-Considered as one of the oldest architectural wonders of Buddhist heritage and age-old traditions, the splendour of this place is unparalleled.
-In its essence, the stupa signifies harmony, faith and bravery.
+Considered one of the oldest architectural wonders of Buddhist heritage and age-old traditions, the splendor of this place is unparalleled.
+In its essence, the stupa signifies harmony, faith, and bravery.

 Sanchi Stupa timings are from 8:30 AM to 5:30 PM on all days of the week.
-Sanchi Stupa visiting hours may affect on public and national holidays.
+Sanchi Stupa visiting hours may vary on public and national holidays.

 Later on, the general of the Maurya Empire, Pushyamitra Shunga, killed Brihadratha Maurya in 185 BCE establishing the Shunga Dynasty.
 It is said that during the battle, the stupa was destroyed only to be reconstructed later on by his son, Agnimitra.

-And during the reign of the Shunga Dynasty, the expansion of the Stupa nearly doubled than its initial size.
+During the reign of the Shunga Dynasty, the expansion of the Stupa nearly doubled its initial size.
 It is said that during this time, the dome of the stupa was constructed using the stone slabs which covered the primary stupa made out of bricks.

-2. Van Vihar.
 This is basically a National Park and a Zoological Space.
 Located nearby Upper Lake, it is a must-visit tourist spot for those who love nature.
-While visiting here, one can spot a great number of a wide variety of animals like leopards, bulbuls, wagtails and many others.
+While visiting here, one can spot a great number of a wide variety of animals like leopards, bulbuls, wagtails, and many others.

-3. Bhimbetka Rock Shelters.
 Bhimbetka is one of the world’s most significant heritage sites.
 For any historical enthusiast, this place is simply unskippable.
-A visit to these caves will surely give a sneak-peek into the pre-historic era.
+A visit to these caves will surely give a sneak peek into the prehistoric era.
 According to data, it is believed that these caves were inhabited by humans more than 1,00,000 years ago.

-The nearest airport is the Raja Bhoj Airport.
-After deboarding your flight, you will need to cover the remaining distance by some means of public transportation.
+The nearest airport is the Raja Bhoj Airport which has great connectivity with all major cities of India.
+After deboarding your flight, you will need to cover the remaining distance by another mode of transportation.